From Classical to Quantum Reinforcement Learning and Its Applications in Quantum Control: A Beginner's Tutorial

-Let us now get into technical details of how quantum computing works.
 A quantum circuit is the basic blueprint of how computation happens in a quantum computer.
 A classical circuit uses wires and logic gates to manipulate bits (0s and 1s) whereas a quantum circuit uses quantum gates to manipulate qubits.
 Let us begin with a simple qubit, which can exist in a combination of two basic states, $|0\rangle$ and $|1\rangle$:

 Quantum gates implement unitary transformations that evolve the quantum state:

 Single-qubit gates perform rotations on the Bloch sphere, parameterized as:

 where $\sigma_j$ denotes the Pauli matrices.
 Multi-qubit gates, such as the controlled-NOT (CNOT), create entanglement between qubits, a uniquely quantum resource absent in classical computation.